 The Polar M200 GPS running watch tracks your heart rate from the wrist.
 It's ready to go when you are.

 Whether it’s just a jog to loosen up or full-on sprints, you’ll have plenty of time to complete your workout… and possibly even grab a smoothie from your favorite shop afterward.

 Another perk of running besides the fact that you can do it anytime, anywhere?
-Based on a recent study running can help you live longer.
+Based on studies running can help you live longer.
 As little as <51 mins of weekly total running volume or distances <6 miles per week distance reduced the risk of dying of cardiovascular disease – or any condition, for that matter – compared to those who didn’t run.

 Has there ever been a better reason to get moving?

 High-intensity interval training (HIIT) workouts are great when you’re short on time but really want to get the best bang for your buck.

 Class lengths range, but many get the job done in as little as 30 minutes — just enough time to get your heart pumping and take a nice hot shower afterward.
 If you don’t have a class nearby but still want to get your HIIT on, find an open spot to work out in — possibly outside in a park or in your building’s rec room — and turn up the tunes.